 - A car seat or carrier.
 Even if you’re flying, you may still need a car seat.
 Check with your airline and find out their requirements for infants.
 Sometimes a car seat means you have to purchase an extra seat on the plane.
 If you don’t want to do that, you can seat your baby on your lap for the flight, but it’s safer to use a car seat.

 - A roomy diaper bag.
 You can pack almost everything baby will need in a good diaper bag so that it’s all organized and easily accessed while on the go.
+If you’re going on a short trip opt for a small backpack to keep packing light.
 Try one of our backpack diaper bags so that you can have your hands free.
 These are handy if you aren’t using a stroller with a basket to tuck it into.

 - A blanket or sweater you can access easily.
 Planes and airports can get chilly, so better to be safe than be cold later.
 If your child has a special blanket that helps them sleep, bring that.
 It will do double duty by keeping your baby warm and providing the emotional comfort of something familiar.

 - One or two favorite toys.
 No need to go overboard here.
 Just a couple of your child’s favorite things to help keep them entertained, especially if you have things like layovers.